-With the spring 2014 opening of our new 16-story building at 160 Massachusetts Avenue, Berklee College of Music will have the on-campus housing capacity to house all entering students, as well as those continuing and returning students wishing to enjoy the benefits and conveniences of on-campus living.
+With the addition of this new 16-story building, we now have the on-campus housing capacity to accommodate all entering students, as well as those continuing and returning students who wish to enjoy the benefits and conveniences of on-campus living.

 The 160 Massachusetts Avenue building is centrally located and will have 12 floors of residence hall space; five lounges; spectacular views of the Back Bay and Fenway areas; in-house practice rooms; a stunning new dining facility that includes a stage, lighting, and sound for performances; and world-class recording studios.
 There is also a fitness room for building residents.